Qwaekactyl/Qwaekactyl/README.md

 - Admin (set/add/remove coins & resources, create/revoke coupons & etc)
 - API (for a lot things)
 - Legal (tos/pp in footer & its own page)
-- Maintenance Enable/Disable
-- Contact Us (Report Bugs And Etc Directly To The Developers)
 - user friendly
 - widget
 - status
 - donate nav
 - discord nav
-- Linkvertise

 # what's New
+- widget Added
- - Glassmorphism Effect
+- fixed bug
- - Fixed Status Page
+- Fixed server creation error
- - Resloved API
+- resloved API
- - Added Contact Us using discord webhook
- - Added Goggle Recaptcha
- - Added New Login Page
- - Added New maintenance
+- Added google and custom ads option
- - Added linkvertise
+- Added status
- - Added new 404 Page
+- New Login Page
- - All Files css, scss& js files are now at Qwaekactyl Cdn which makes less load and faster speed
+- Removed drak white theme

 # Warning

-We cannot force you to keep the "Powered by Qwaekactyl" in the footer, but please consider keeping it.
+We cannot force you to keep the "Powered by Qwakeactyl" in the footer, but please consider keeping it.
 It helps getting more visibility to the project and so getting better.
 We won't do technical support for installations without the notice in the footer.

 # Disclaimer